How Much Do Solar Panels Cost in 2026?

 » MORE: Why are solar panels so expensive?

-Solar panels are designed to last 25 to 30 years, and your roof needs to last just as long.
+Solar panels last 25 to 30 years, and your roof needs to last just as long.
 We recommend taking care of any necessary roof repair or replacement before going solar.
 It’s more cost-effective than removing the panels and reinstalling them later.

-For example, one solar customer, Devin in California, discovered leaks in their roof a year after installing panels.
-It cost $5,000 to remove and reinstall the panels after the roof was replaced.
+For example, when Devin in California discovered leaks in their roof a year after installing panels, it cost $5,000 to remove and reinstall the panels after the roof was replaced.
 “If I had known the roof was in such bad shape, I would've replaced the roof before installing the panels,” Devin told us.
 Get a thorough inspection of your roof now and take pictures.

 » MORE: Solar energy pros and cons

-• Permits: Permits ensure the solar panel installation follows local regulations.
-Permitting fees vary based on location, but residential solar permits typically cost a few hundred dollars.
-Some state regulations cap permitting fees (for example, Colorado caps them at $500 for residential projects and $1,000 for commercial solar panel projects; California caps residential fees at $450).
+Inspections ensure your solar panel installation follows local regulations.
+Residential solar permits typically cost a few hundred dollars.
+Some state regulations cap permitting fees.
+For example, Colorado caps them at $500 for residential projects and $1,000 for commercial solar panel projects; California caps home solar system fees at $450.

 Solar panels require very little upkeep.
 If you’re able to clean the solar panels yourself, the only maintenance cost will be the water used to hose them down.
 If you hire a professional to clean your solar panels, it will cost around $100 to $350, on average.

-To help catch issues early, most solar energy companies offer system monitoring apps.
+To help catch issues early, most solar energy companies offer monitoring apps for solar energy systems.
 These tools let you track your system’s energy production in real time and can alert you to performance drops (a sign that something may need maintenance).

 How much can solar panels save you?

-Switching to solar could reduce your energy bill by 75% or more.
+Switching to solar could reduce utility bills by 75% or more.

 For example, Rob in Indiana paid $62,000 for a system that underperforms their expectations.
 “Now I have an electric bill that has not dropped in any significance and a monthly payment on this system for the next 15 years,” Rob told us.
 Maria in California had a similar issue with her system not meeting her household’s energy needs.
 With the right solar company, though, you could be well on your way to long-term savings.